-- 55.54.
-The CASS engagement leader and senior members of the CASS engagement team shall meet to discuss the susceptibility of the firm's client asset systems to breaches of the CASS Rules.
+- 54. The CASS engagement leader and senior members of the CASS engagement team shall meet to discuss the susceptibility of the firm's client asset systems to breaches of the CASS Rules.
 Such discussions shall include among other things: - a.
 The firm's business model and changes in the model from the preceding year. - b.
 New products and services introduced during the period. - c.
-Changes made to IT and other reporting systems during the period. - d.
+Changes made to IT and other reporting systems during the period.

+- d.
 Developments in relevant laws and regulations which may impact on the assurance procedures to be undertaken. - e.
 Waivers and modifications of CASS rules received by the firm during the year and any individual guidance received from the FCA. - f.
-The implications of arrangements for third party administration of client assets. - 56.55.
-Relevant matters shall also be communicated to members of the engagement team not involved in the meeting. - 57.56.
-Where The CASS auditor shall enquire as to whether the firm has an internal audit function, or a separate compliance function, that is required to review the firm's compliance with the CASS Rules, If so, the CASS auditor shall obtain an understanding of its activities with respect to Client Assets and consider the findings of the internal audit function and/or the compliance function.
-Findings of an internal audit or compliance function in respect of breaches of the CASS rules will shall inform the CASS auditor's risk assessment.
+The implications of arrangements for third party administration of client assets. - 55.
+Relevant matters shall also be communicated to members of the engagement team not involved in the meeting. - 56.
+Where the firm has an internal audit function or a separate compliance function, that is required to review the firm's compliance with the CASS Rules, the CASS auditor shall obtain an understanding of its activities with respect to Client Assets.
+The CASS auditor shall consider the findings of the internal audit function and/or the compliance function, including findings in respect of breaches.
+This shall inform the CASS auditor's risk assessment.